gatsbyjs/themes/packages/gatsby-theme-blog/README.md

 ##### Highlight Line

 You can highlight code snippets using `// highlight line` or a combination of `// highlight-start` and `// highlight-end`.

+To update the styling for these highlights override the `.highlight` styles inside your prism theme.